 Eagle Point in Jackson County, Oregon — The American West (Northwest)

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Eagle Point Veterans Memorial (within shouting distance of this marker); Eagle Point Snowy Butte Mill (approx. 0.2 miles away); Eagle Point National Cemetery Vietnam Memorial (approx. 0.9 miles away); US Army Camp White (approx. 3 miles away); Bybee Ferry (approx. 5.2 miles away); Table Rock Monument (approx. 7 miles away); Oregon Fallen War Heroes Memorial (approx. 7˝ miles away).
+Eagle Point (about 400 feet away, measured in a direct line); Antelope Creek Bridge (approx. 0.2 miles away); Eagle Point Veterans Memorial (approx. 0.2 miles away); Eagle Point National Cemetery Vietnam Memorial (approx. 0.9 miles away); US Army Camp White (approx. 3.1 miles away); Bybee Ferry (approx. 5.3 miles away); Table Rock Monument (approx. 7.1 miles away); Oregon Fallen War Heroes Memorial (approx. 7.6 miles away).
 Touch for a list and map of all markers in Eagle Point.

 Credits.
 This page was last revised on February 10, 2018.
 This page originally submitted on February 9, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
-This page has been viewed 57 times since then.
-Photos: 1, 2, 3, 4. submitted on February 9, 2018, by Douglass Halvorsen of Klamath Falls, Oregon. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 77 times since then and 2 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on February 9, 2018, by Douglass Halvorsen of Klamath Falls, Oregon. • Bill Pfingsten was the editor who published this page.